swiftcoder2020/bsl-fingerspelling-js-game/README.md

 The sole purpose into this website is one that originated through coincidence via a discussion with a tutor who had expressed an interest in a subject that relates to oneself personally and was requesting some resources into it.
-This lead to an identifiable moment of inspiration into a conceptual idea towards the project in constructing an interactive front-end website.
+This lead to an identifiable moment of inspiration into a conceptual idea towards the project in constructing an interactive front-end website which is a reflection of the module learnt.

-This was established in that it represents a window of opportunity into the development of a memory matching game that has an objective of it being educational to the users, specifically aiming to raise awareness of deafness as a whole by introducing British Sign Language (abbreviated as BSL).
+This had been established to represent a window of opportunity into the development of a memory matching game that has an objective of it being educational to the users, specifically aiming to raise awareness of deafness as a whole by introducing British Sign Language (abbreviated as BSL).
 This in my view was an excellent idea to utilise the functionality & capability of the JavaScript language that would enable users either with a vested interest or as a new interest into a hobby to practise and improve on their BSL fingerspelling skills.

 ## Strategy